nest/nest-simulator/doc/userdoc/synapse_docs/connection_management.rst

 Connection Management
 =====================

-.. contents:: On this page, you'll find
-   :local:
-   :depth: 2

 Connections between populations of neurons and between neurons and devices for stimulation and recording in NEST are created with the :py:func:`.Connect` function.
 Although each connection is internally